Companies that Buy Life Insurance Policies

 So if you’re looking at a $150k settlement, and you add $400k that you would have paid on your premiums over 10 years, that $150k really turns into $550k, and that starts to look pretty good when you look at the big picture.
 If you put that money in a relatively safe investment, perhaps over 10 years it may have grown to significantly more, too.
 Perhaps this is a better investment for you than trying to hang onto that policy.

-It’s hard to walk away from the face amount of a policy, but when premiums are stretching your budget and start to add up what you get plus the amount of money you would have spent on premiums, it might start to look like a pretty good deal.
+It’s hard to walk away from the face amount of a policy, but when premiums are stretching your budget and start to add up what your settlement amount plus the amount of money you would have spent on premiums, it might start to look like a pretty good deal to take the settlement.